Aleksandir/PCCG-WebScraper/README.md

 4. Enter the search term when prompted.
 5. View the scraped data in the output.

-## Learning Resources

-- `web_scraping_tutorial.ipynb`: A Jupyter notebook that walks through the basics of web scraping.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.